Brain-Modulation-Lab/bml/plot/bml_databrowser_README.md

 Installation
 ------------

-The only required dependencies are: FieldTrip and [PlotBig](https://www.mathworks.com/matlabcentral/fileexchange/40790-plot-big).
+The only required dependencies are: [FieldTrip](https://www.fieldtriptoolbox.org/) and [PlotBig](https://www.mathworks.com/matlabcentral/fileexchange/40790-plot-big).

-To ensure that these are installed, try `which ft_selectdata` and `which LinePlotReducer` in the MATLAB command line.
+To ensure that these are installed, try `which ft_selectdata` (a FieldTrip function) and `which LinePlotReducer` (a Plot Big function) in the MATLAB command line.
 These should return paths to the files.
 If they are not found, download these packages and add them to your path

 How to use